top of page

 • A hospital or care facility

-• A neutral meeting space
+• A neutral meeting place

 Step 5: Identity Verification and Willingness Check

-Florida law requires notaries to:
+Florida law requires the notary to:

-• Verify signer identity
+• Verify your identity

 Step 6: Document Signing and Notarization